auth0/docs/articles/identity-labs/04-single-page-app/exercise-02.md

 The lines above are nested inside a `try/catch` block and are executed when the expenses view is requested.
 First, the application calls the `getTokenSilently()` method (provided by the SPA SDK) to see if your application is able to fetch a token without involving your user.
 If your app fetches the access token successfully, the application calls the `loadExpenses()` function with this token to load and display expenses (you will define this function in the next step).

-If your application is not able to fetch an access token (an error occurs or the user is not logged in), the application checks if the problem is `consent_required`, which means that the user has not given consent to access the API yet.
-If that is not the case, it means an unknown error has been raised and your application will alert the user and log the error to the browser’s console.
+If your application is not able to fetch an access token (an error occurs, or the user is not logged in), the application checks if the problem is `consent_required`, which means that the user has not given consent to access the API yet.
+If that is not the case, it means an unknown error has been raised, and your application will alert the user and log the error to the browser’s console.

 If `consent_required` is indeed the problem, then you define the behavior of the `loadExpensesButton` and show the `consentNeeded` and `loadExpensesButton` DOM elements.
 These DOM elements are responsible for letting the user know that they will need to give your application explicit consent to consume the API on their behalf.
 More specifically, after reading the message, if your users click the `loadExpensesButton`, your application will trigger the SDK-provided `getTokenWithPopup()` method to open a popup where your users will be able to give consent.